renswilderom/renswilderom.github.io/publications.md

 - The moral affordances of online sex talk: Sexual meaning-making and the creation of moral spaces on a Dutch discussion forum.
 With Myra Bosman and Giselinde Kuipers.
 Status: Revise and resubmit at _The Sociological Review_.

 - Sense and Sensibility: narrative strategies shaping megaproject development.
 With Lama Alarda and Giovanni Esposito.
-Status: Revise and resubmit at _Project Leadership & Society_.
+Status: Forthcoming in _Project Leadership & Society_.

 ## See also